Jared284/security-portfolio/simulations/01-ssh-bruteforce-detection/01-architecture/README.md

 ## Threat Model

-This lab models common SSH authentication threats against Linux systems.
+This simulation models common SSH authentication threats against Linux systems.

 The simulated behaviors include:

-- Repeated failed SSH login attempts
+- repeated failed SSH login attempts
-- Invalid username probing
+- invalid username probing
-- Brute-force style password guessing
+- brute-force-style password guessing
-- Burst authentication attempts
+- burst authentication attempts
-- Failed attempts followed by successful login from the same source IP
+- failed attempts followed by successful login from the same source IP

 The final pattern is especially important because it may indicate that an attacker moved from unsuccessful authentication attempts to successful access.